greenelab/manubot-gpt-manuscript/manuscript.md

 We tested our AI-based revision workflow in three case studies of existing manuscripts, including the present one.
 Our results suggest that these models can capture the concepts in the scholarly text and produce high-quality revisions that improve clarity.
 All changes to the manuscript are tracked using a version control system, providing transparency into the human or machine origin of text.
-Given the amount of time that researchers put into crafting prose, we anticipate that this advance will significantly improve the type of knowledge work performed by academics.
+Given the amount of time that researchers put into crafting prose, incorporating large language models into the scholarly writing process can significantly improve the type of knowledge work performed by academics.
+It can also help scholars to focus on the most important aspects of their work, such as the novelty of their ideas, and automate the most tedious parts such as adhering to a certain writing style.
+Although the use of AI-assisted tools for scientific authoring is controversial, our work focuses on revising text written by humans and provides transparency into the origin of text by tracking changes, which can alleviate concerns about the use of AI in scientific authoring.

 ## Introduction